Innoactive/Creator/.Documentation/articles/getting-started/designer.md

 ### Import the Training Template

 A template is a copy of the `Innoactive Creator` adjusted to the needs of your company or project.
 Normally, you would receive a `.unitypackage` with it from a template developer; in this tutorial we will use `Innoactive Basic Template` instead.
-Download it from the [Innoactive Developer Portal](http://developers.innoactive.de/components/#training-module): scroll down to the `Innoactive Creator` section, click `Download` button for the latest version and pick the `innoactive-basic-template-vX.Y.Z.unitypackage`.
+Download it from the [Innoactive Developer Portal](http://developers.innoactive.de/components/#training-module): scroll down to the `Innoactive Creator` section, click `Download` button for the latest version and pick the `Innoactive-Creator-vX.Y.Z-Unity-XR.unitypackage`.

 Locate the downloaded `.unitypackage` with a file explorer and drag and drop it into the `Project` tab in the Unity Editor.
 The `Import Unity Package` window will pop up; click `All` and then `Import`.